-Colmar thrived as part of the wider Empire, however, in 1226 the Holy Roman Emperor Frederick II granted Colmar the status of a free Imperial City, endowing its citizens with a certain amount of autonomy.
+Colmar thrived as part of the wider Empire; however, in 1226, the Holy Roman Emperor Frederick II granted Colmar the status of a Free Imperial City, endowing its citizens with a certain amount of autonomy.
 Enjoying its newfound freedom, Colmar seized upon this opportunity and prospered as an increasingly wealthy merchant town.
 In 1354, Colmar joined an alliance of ten Imperial Cities in the Alsace region, known as the Decapole.
-Strasbourg remained outside of the alliance, surprisingly, but the Decapole managed to endure until 1679 when it was disbanded.
+Strasbourg remained outside of the coalition, surprisingly, but the Decapole managed to endure until 1679 when it was disbanded.

 The events of the 17 and 18th centuries were no less tumultuous.
 At the tender age of five, the Roi Soleil (Sun King) ascended the throne as Louis XIV.
 After the Thirty Years’ War (1618-48), Louis created the first centralized state – Colmar was ceded to French control by the 1679 Treaties of Nijmegen.